nus-te3201/website/programming/scripts/text.md

 <tabs>
   <tab header="Using Repl.it (no need to save as a file)">

-Press the :arrow_forward: button to run the code %%&nbsp;(don't worry about the meaning of the code)%%.
+Press the :computer: button to run the code %%&nbsp;(don't worry about the meaning of the code)%%.
 You can edit the code and run again!

 <iframe height="400px" width="100%" src="https://repl.it/@pythonbasics/helloworld?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>